HL7/cql/input/pages/04-logicalspecification.md

 <a name="figure-4-c"></a>
 ![extracted-media/media/image12](extracted-media/media/image12.png){: width=138; height=217; }

-Figure 4‑C - A diagram to explain how ELM represents a simple [.kw]#And# expression
+Figure 4‑C - A diagram to explain how ELM represents a simple <span class="kw">And</span> expression

 ### Implies